component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 ### 5.4 Introducing Stack Styled

-CSS Grid has a thing called _gap_ (`grid-gap` attribute), which is exactly what we need here: whitespace between items.
+CSS Grid has a thing called _gap_ (`grid-gap` property), which is exactly what we need here: whitespace between items.
 No need to use negative margins:

 ```html static
 <style>